 By the 1950's, new particles were being discovered using Hadron Colliders.
-Gabriel Veneziano developed an amplitude theory that governed the probability for different things to come out in different directions when two particles collide.
-Yoichiro Nambu, Holger Nielsen and Leonard Susskind independently recognized that Veneziano's amplitude theory described an elastic string-like particle that could wiggle.
+Gabriele Veneziano developed an amplitude theory that governed the probability for different things to come out in different directions when two particles collide.

+Yoichiro Nambu, Holger Nielsen and Leonard Susskind independently recognized that Veneziano's amplitude theory described an elastic string-like particle that could wiggle. and out of other dimensions.
+This mobility dilutes the strength of gravity, making it seem weaker than the other forces in nature.

-unifying the four forces - gravity, the strong nuclear force, the weak nuclear force, and electromagnetism.
+Scientists thought that if strings can describe gravity at the quantum level, it must be the key to unifying the four forces - gravity, the strong nuclear force, the weak nuclear force, and electromagnetism.
 However, by the mid to late seventies, the interest in string theory dwindled within the physics world.